smcpeak/factorio-cliff-deconstruct/README.md

 Cliffs will *not* be destroyed when shift-clicking a blueprint that has conflicts (unlike trees and rocks).

-The deconstruction planner filter now has an option for cliff-explosives, but it has no effect.
+The deconstruction planner filter now has an option for cliff-explosives, but its effect is limited and perhaps unexpected since any use of the planner still marks cliffs.

 It is possible to put the ghost entities that mark cliff deconstruction into a blueprint.
 If the blueprint only has those entities, it can be clicked and dragged to "paint" a very large number of them anywhere on the map.
+The same is true of shift-click-dragging the cliff-explosives item.

 This mod causes the icon for the explosives to appear partially transparent when the mouse cursor is a short distance from the player character.
 This distance is misleading